Become a Wetland Steward in your Community

 Every year, the Wetlands Education Program (WEP) team works to restore, enhance, and conserve wetlands across our beautiful province.
-We offer courses in communities all across BC to provide the knowledge and tools for participants to be wetland stewards in their own backyard.
+We offer courses in communities throughout B.C. to provide the knowledge and tools for participants to be wetland stewards in their own backyard.

-The Wetlands Education Program collaborates with BCWF clubs and members, Non-Governmental Organizations (NGOs), local community groups, naturalist clubs, First Nations groups, and other interested parties in the host communities, to create a unique, inclusive, and informative workshop.
+WEP collaborates with BCWF clubs and members, non-governmental organizations (NGOs), local community groups, naturalist clubs, First Nations communities, and more to create unique and inclusive educational workshops.
 Thanks to BCWF’s ongoing concern for conserving wetlands, communities can ensure these extraordinary ecosystems will be enjoyed by wildlife and people for future generations!

 Programs & Workshops

 Click the ‘+’ to explore more about each program.